 Do you know how important it is to secure your Microsoft Exchange Server with SSL?
 Probably not because there is very little being discussed about it and so in this article, we shall elaborately discuss everything there is to know about Microsoft Exchange Server and Exchange SSL Certificate.

-What do you mean by Microsoft Exchange Server?
+What is Microsoft Exchange Server?

 Microsoft Exchange server is an email client that was initially developed for Microsoft’s internal communications but was then made available to customers.
 Most organizations use it as part of their IT Infrastructure for security purposes.
 It allows the organization to centralize formal electronic communication, which can then be backed up from time to time.

 Not to mention, it offers more storage than most other webmail service providers out there.
 If you aren’t sure of what webmail means, then it’s an application designed to operate through the browser.
 So, you don’t have to download an application and install it on your PC or device – for instance, Gmail and Yahoo mail.

 On the other hand, email clients such as Microsoft Exchange Servers must be installed on a PC or mobile device or must be accessed as a SaaS solution.
 Either way, it is the application that then interacts with the remote server, through the internet and this is precisely why we are discussing Microsoft Exchange Server and SSL Certificates.